-The Black Effect Network’s “Holding Court with Eboni K. Williams” is a podcast focusing on conversations about the latest news and cases from the headlines.
-Eboni, an attorney, is joined by cultural observer Dustin Ross to report on the law, provide legal analysis, and thoroughly break down cases for listeners.
+“Holding Court with Eboni K. Williams” focuses on the latest news and cases from the headlines.
+Williams, an attorney, is joined by cultural observer Dustin Ross to report on the law, provide legal analysis, and thoroughly break down cases for listeners.
 Nearly all cases explored in episodes are high-profile, such as Kelly Clarkson’s divorce, DMX’s nonexistent estate plan, and R. Kelly’s trial.

-Eboni spoke about Tory Lanez’s violation of Megan Thee Stallion’s protective order against him.
-In the allegation, Megan was shot twice in the foot by Tory.
-Tory pleaded not guilty and was reportedly released on a $190k bond.
-A restraining order was put in place for Tory to stay at least 100 yards away.
-Eboni spoke about what Tory’s pre-trial release conditions refer to, how these work post-trial, and beyond.
+Williams spoke about Tory Lanez’s violation of Megan Thee Stallion’s protective order against him last year.
+In the allegation, Megan was shot twice in the foot by Lanez, he pled not guilty, and was reportedly released on a $190k bond.
+A restraining order was put in place for Lanez to stay at least 100 yards away.
+Williams spoke about the pre-trial release conditions refer to, how these work post-trial, and beyond.

-Eboni discussed pre-trial terms in cases.
-Your ability to stay out of jail before trial is conditional.
-If you violate your pre-trial release terms, you return to court, and the judge will likely not grant you any leeway.
-Tory will return to court for his contempt hearings.
-He’s looking at 1 felony count each for assault with a semi-automatic firearm, personal use of a firearm, and carrying an unregistered firearm in a vehicle.
-If convicted, he could face up to 22 years in prison.
-Tory has denied all of this.
-Eboni will explore what happens on a future episode after his upcoming contempt hearing.
+Williams previously discussed pre-trial terms in cases – your ability to stay out of jail before trial is conditional.
+If you violate your pre-trial release terms, you return to court, and the judge might not grant you any leeway.
+Tory returned to court and faced 1 felony count each for assault with a semi-automatic firearm, personal use of a firearm, and carrying an unregistered firearm in a vehicle.
+Williams analyzed his trial in January 2023 after he was found guilty.

-When Eboni was working as a defense attorney, she would do everything in her power to get the best possible outcome for clients.
-Eboni’s advice for everyone is to follow the judge’s order if you’re trying to stay out of jail.
+When Williams was working as a defense attorney, she would do everything in her power to get the best possible outcome for clients.
+Williams’ advice for everyone is to follow the judge’s orders if you’re trying to stay out of jail.